["learn"]

 Chicken Korma

-Pairs with: Mango Lassi With Kaffir Lime & Watermelon Mojitos
+Pairs with: Mango Lassi with Kaffir Lime & Watermelon Mojitos

 Chicken Korma is mild, nutty, and rich, so it plays best with drinks that are either creamy or juicy.
 Mango Lassi With Kaffir Lime matches the dish’s mellow spice and texture.
 Watermelon Mojitos add a clean contrast that keeps things feeling light and vibrant.